ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 ### Correlating events with performance issues
 {: #events-performance}

-1. Note the timestamp of performance degradation
+1. Note the timestamp of performance degradation.
-2. Search Activity Tracker for events around that time
+2. Search Activity Tracker for events around that time.
-3. Look for configuration changes or administrative actions
+3. Look for configuration changes or administrative actions.
-4. Correlate with monitoring metrics
+4. Correlate with monitoring metrics.

 ### Example event analysis
 {: #example-analysis}